-- An increase of 19.66% in the sales of cards compared to 2020. - An increase of 33.12% in rechargeable cards compared to 2020. - An increase of 5.68% in the sales of postpaid compared to 2020. - In 2021, the refueling contract has been renewed with the following entities to provide them with fuel cards: - 1.
-Public Authority for Industry - 2.
-Al-Diwan Al-Amiri - 3.
-Ministry of Information - 4.
-General Administration of Customs - Ministry of Interior contract renewal. - Increasing customer demand for ALFA Tap service, the first of its kind in Kuwait, a service that saves time and effort and prevents spoofing when filling fuel.
+- An increase of 41.7% in the sales of postpaid compared to 2021. - An increase of 12.69% in rechargeable cards compared to 2021. - In 2022, the refueling contract has been renewed with the following entities to provide them with fuel cards: - Public Authority for Industry - Public Authority for Minors Affairs - Ministry of Information - · Signing a new contract with the Crown Prince Diwan. - Increasing customer demand for ALFA Tap service 55% compared to 2021.